AY2324S2-CS2103T-F13-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find clients containing all the specified plans
-2. AddressBook shows a list of clients
+2. AddressBook shows a list of clients <br/>
+    Use case ends.

 **Extensions**
 * 1a.
 One of the plans is not alphanumeric.
     * 1a1.
-AddressBook shows an error message.
+AddressBook shows an error message. <br/>
       Use case resumes at step 1.

 **Use case: Clearing all contacts in FApro**